ReiNoIkari/Morphological-Image-Processing/Bibliography/Step #2 JS Implementation/Implementation.md

 **Figure 11: Benchmark graph representing the time processing in ms of an image of different size for the skeletonize process**

 Once more the pattern shown is quite the same.
 Until the 750\*750 image pixels our implementation is stable with a ratio difference of more or less 30.
-But from this size to the highest posible, our ratio difference goes from 30 to 50.
+But from this size to the highest one, our ratio difference goes from 30 to 50.

 ### Watershed

 The wathershed method have been done running the default functions available in ImageJ.

-The images output from the watershed process are those those one below.
+The images output from the watershed process are as following:
 ![Fig.X](Results/watershed_mixed.png)

 **Figure 12: Result of the wathershed operation using as a structuring element a cross of 3 by 3 size.
 Left: Original image, Middle: made with ImageJ default function, Right: made with our own implementation**

-We can obeserve than there is the presence of an element that is not present in the ImageJ implementation : the appearence of black triangles within some circles.
-This is due to a bug in our implementation and how the plateau are treated(see, chapter 2-watershed for more details).
-Appart from this, the circles are well delimited the same way as ImageJ.
+We can observe that there is the presence of an element that is not present in the ImageJ implementation: the appearance of black triangles within some circles.
+This is due to a bug in our implementation and how the plateaus are treated (see, chapter 2-watershed for more details).
+However, the circles are well delimited the same way as ImageJ.

-As we can see some circles that were stick together have form more disctinct borders.
-The results obtained between the two process are quite the same.
+As we can see some circles that were stick together have formed more distinct borders.
+The results obtained between the two processes are quite the same.
 We can see some minor differences from a display view, but the results seems to be the same whatever we use the ImageJ plugin or our own implementation.

 The benchmark associated to the watershed operation is the following one.
 ![Fig.X](Results/watershed_benchmark.png)

-**Figure 13: Benchmark graph representing the time processing in ms of an image of different size for the wathershed process**
+**Figure 13: Benchmark graph representing the time processing in ms of an image of different size for the watershed process**

-We can see that the pattern present in the erode/dilate part is also noticable here.
-For smal image of 50\*50 pixels until 350\*350 pixels the performances are quite similar to those obtained with ImageJ.
+We can see that the pattern present in the erode/dilate part is also noticeable here.
+For smalls images of 50\*50 pixels until 350\*350 pixels the performances are quite similar to those obtained with ImageJ.
-From 350\*350 image pixels to the biggest one there is a ratio difference betwen our implementation and the ImageJ implementation between 13 and 17(even tough it would seems from the graph that for a 1250\*1250 image pixels the ration is higher in reality it's not)
+From 350\*350 image pixels to the biggest ones, we can observe a ratio difference between our implementation and the ImageJ implementation scaled between 13 and 17 (even though it would seems from the graph that for a 1250\*1250 image pixels the ratio is higher.
+In reality it is not).

 ## Discussion

 [//]: # (Discussion: Comparison of your implementation with those of ImageJ.
 Is it faster, better, less memory consuming, ...?)

-In this part we will discuss about the implementation of our own implementation and it's state against the ImageJ implementation.

-Sadly, as explained ealier, we were not able to determine the memory usage of our implementation using the Firefox console, even tough we can assume that we will be way less optimized than ImageJ.
+Sadly, as explained earlier, we were not able to determine the memory usage of our implementation using the Firefox console, even though we can assume that we will be way less optimized than ImageJ.

-For the erode, dilate, open and close operations, we were able to find the same output as the ImageJ Implementation.
-However, as the result aprt has shownd, our performance are for every dimenstion of image worse than ImageJ.
-For the smallest image we are able to only have a ratio difference of 2 between our implementation and the ImageJ one, but when we look for the largest one we go as high as a ratio of 15.
+For the erode, dilate, open and close operations, we were able to find the general same output as the ImageJ Implementation.
+However, as the result part has show, our performance are for every dimension of image more or less worse than ImageJ.
+For the smallest image we are only able to have get a difference ratio of 2 between our implementation and the ImageJ one, but looking for the largest ones rises this ratio as 15.

-At best, we are 2 times slowers than ImageJ and at worst we are 15 slover with our implementation.
+Thus, in the better case, we are 2 times slowers with our implementation than ImageJ and in the worst one we are 15 slower.

-Moreover, our implementatio of those function are also different, since ImageJ use predefined structuring elements whereas our implementation of those operations let the user to be free to use any kernel he wish from a 3\*3 to something like for example a 45\*45 kernel.
+However, our implementation of those function are also different, since ImageJ use predefined structuring elements whereas our implementation of those operations let the user to be free to use any kernel he wish from a 3\*3 to something like for example a 45\*45 kernel.

-The erode and dilate function could be optmized since right now, for each pixels values it will recalculate the kernel pattern(all the neighbours) while that kernek doesn't change during the processing time, and so it uses pointless time processing.
+The erode and dilate function could be optimized since right now, for each pixels values it will recalculate the kernel pattern (all the neighbours) while that kernel doesn't change during the processing time, and so it uses pointless time processing and could partly explain our higher ratio.

-The hit or miss operator, was a tricky one to do.
+The hit or miss operator was a tricky one to do.
 Indeed, compared to all the others, we had no ImageJ equivalent to compare the obtain results.
-In an indeal world, the hit or miss function shjould be test with a kernel with a high size to see the output.
+Whether the process has been tested with several 3 by 3 kernel patterns and seems to work greatly, the use of some bigger or pair sized kernel remains to test.

-The skeletonize implementation was not as good as we excpected.
-As said in the result part, we don't have the exact same image as ImageJ.
-This due do some issues we encountered.
-Our function, delete some point that it should not, and don't delete some point he should.
-This may come from the fact that our function, only check as neighbours 4 of them and not all of the 8 neihgbours.
+The skeletonize implementation was not as good as we expected.
+As said in the result part, we don't have the exactly same image as ImageJ, this due do some issues we encountered.
+Our function deletes some point that it should not, and don't delete some point he should.
+This may come from the fact that our function only checks at neighbours 4 of them and not all of the 8 neighbours.

-Moreover, we use a naive approach, in the sense that we delete every pixel that is in contact with an interior pixel whereas sometimes you should not, however this would require conditions we were not able to determine
+Moreover, we use a naive approach, in the sense that we delete every pixel that is in contact with an interior pixel whereas sometimes it should not be done.
+However, this would require conditions we were not able to determine greatly.

-An amelioration of the operations will require to fixes thos bugs, to obtains the exact same image as imageJ.
+An amelioration of the operations will require to fixes these bugs, in order to obtain the exact same image as imageJ.

-Finaly, the watershed implementation has result in the same kind of problem we encountered with skeletonize.
+Finally, we encountered the same kind of problem with our watershed implementation than with our skeletonize.
 The output image from our implementation is different from the ImageJ implementation.
-This is due to the translation of an algorithm into code that we were not able to resolve completly (the pleateau issue, check material et methode-watershed).
+This is due to the translation of an algorithm into code that we were not able to resolve completely according to the plateau issue exposed in the material et methode part.
+As for skeletonized, and amelioration sould be done in order to fix those bug issues, so our image output would be the same as ImageJ, especially for the plateau bug, where our circles are well defined.

-One resolution we tried to do and that should be working but is not, ended with an error telling us that we were doing too much recursivity.
+A resolution we tried to set up should be working but isn’t, ended with an error telling us that we were using too much recursivity.

 ## Conclusion

-Our task was to implement the morphological operators erode, dilate, open, close, hit or miss, skeletonize and watershed using javascript, and as much as functional Javascript as we could.
+Our task was to implement the morphological operators erode, dilate, open, close, hit or miss, skeletonize and watershed using JavaScript, as much as functional as we could.

-As result, we managed to make most of our operation similar to ImageJ at least from a layout perspective.
-Unfortunately, even tought our implementation may have acceptable time processing values for low size images, the ratio difference bewteen our implementation and ImageJ implemenation is way to high to be considered as satisfasing.
+As results, we managed to make most of our operation similar to ImageJ at least from a layout perspective.
+Unfortunately, even thought our implementation may have acceptable time processing values for low sized images, the ratio difference between our implementation and the ImageJ one is way to hight to be considered as satisficing.

-This end correspond to the expected end, in the sense that we could have not do better performing time than an ImageJ wich is a software used by the a large communities with many contributors.
+This end corresponds to the end we expected, in the sense that we could have not do better performing time than an ImageJ which is a software used by the a large communities with many contributors with our actual programming level and skills.

-However, the next step will be the adding of webgl tools in our implementation, so we may have way more better results and we could hope to have time processing results more satisfacting against ImageJ than those actuals.
+However, the add of WebGL tools in our implementation will may return better results and we hope having time processing results more satisficing against ImageJ than the actual ones.

 ## References